waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust System Feedback:** System feedback (like validation warnings or tool errors) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management (notepad, markers) must be addressed immediately, not deferred as goals.

 # VI.
-Lessons Learned
+Puzzle Failures & Lessons Learned
-- **Puzzle Documentation:** When encountering a puzzle, I must immediately document the initial state of all its elements (e.g., boulder starting positions) in my notepad.
-I failed to do this for the Victory Road 1F puzzle, which has made it difficult to determine if I've moved a boulder into an unsolvable position.
-Resetting the puzzle is now necessary to re-establish a baseline.
+## A. Victory Road 1F - Attempt 1
-- **Victory Road 1F Boulder Push Error:** Pushing the western boulder from (6, 16) to (6, 15) traps it.
+- **Boulder Push Error:** Pushing the western boulder from (6, 16) to (6, 15) traps it.
 It cannot be pushed north onto the `steps` tile or east into the impassable wall, forcing a reset.

-# VII.
-Archived Puzzle States
-## A. Victory Road 1F (Initial State - Turn 114734)
-- **Boulders:** (6, 16), (15, 3), (3, 11)
-- **Switch:** (18, 14)
-- **Barrier:** (10, 13)
+- **Lesson:** I must document the initial state of all puzzle elements upon first encounter.
+I failed to do this, making it hard to track my mistakes without resetting.

-# VIII.
-Victory Road 1F - Attempt 2 (Post-Reset)
+## B. Victory Road 1F - Attempt 2
-- **Status:** Puzzle reset by leaving and re-entering the map.
-- **Objective:** Move the boulder from (6, 16) to the switch at (18, 14).
-- **Strategy:** Avoid pushing the boulder to (6, 15), as this is a known trap.
-The path must be carefully planned to navigate around the central structures.

-# IX.
-Critical Lessons & Corrections
-## A. Victory Road 1F Puzzle Hallucination #1
-- **Error:** I incorrectly believed the tile at (18, 15) was traversable and planned my entire strategy around pushing the boulder onto it.
+- **Hallucination #1:** I incorrectly believed the tile at (18, 15) was traversable and planned my entire strategy around pushing the boulder onto it.
 Map data confirms this tile is `impassable`.
-- **Correction:** The boulder cannot be pushed into (18, 15).
-A new path must be found.
+- **Lesson:** I must verify every single tile in a proposed path against the map data before committing to a strategy.

-## B. Victory Road 1F Puzzle Hallucination #2
+## C. Victory Road 1F - Attempt 3
-- **Error:** My second hypothesis was also a hallucination.
+- **Hallucination #2:** My second hypothesis was also a hallucination.
 I believed I could push the boulder from (17, 14) to the switch at (18, 14).
 - **Correction:** This is impossible.
 The tile required to push from, (16, 14), is an `impassable` wall.
 - **Conclusion:** Moving the boulder to (17, 14) traps it, making the puzzle unsolvable.
 I must reset the map again.
 This is my third major failure on this puzzle.
-I need to be much more careful about verifying every single tile before forming a plan.
+My reasoning-based approach is flawed and I need a computational solver.

+# VII.
+Archived Puzzle States
+## A. Victory Road 1F (Initial State - Turn 114734)
+- **Boulders:** (6, 16), (15, 3), (3, 11)
+- **Switch:** (18, 14)
+- **Barrier:** (10, 13)